Trivivium/devops-2k20/report/REPORT.md

 agreement (SLA).
 However, considering the points in the SLA being important at any stage in the process the exception did have the consequence of us breaking the terms we defined.
-More specifically is the average number of errors pr. hour violated a few times, and the mean recovery time is challanged too.
+More specifically is the average number of errors pr. hour violated a few times, and the mean recovery time is challenged too.
 This emphasizes the importance of logging all errors from the start and tracking the rate of them.